About Adoption Rhode Island

 01

-To raise awareness of foster care adoption and our commitment to preventing youth from aging out of foster care without family support Adoption RI reached almost 10,000 social media connections, was featured in over 200 print, television and radio segments, displayed a minimum of 6 billboards and averaged website interaction of over 20,000 per quarter.
-We organized numerous legislative convenings, participated in several statewide committees, advocated for executive orders for foster youth and participated in developing child welfare policy recommendations for Congress and the new administration.
+To raise awareness of foster care adoption and our commitment to preventing youth from aging out of foster care without family support Adoption RI reached over 10,000 social media connections, was featured in over 200 print, television and radio segments, displayed a minimum of 6 billboards and averaged website interaction of over 20,000 per quarter.
+We organized numerous legislative convenings, participated in several statewide committees, advocated for executive orders for foster youth and participated in developing child welfare policy recommendations for Congress and local legislators.

 Helping Children and Families Heal